Fast Route to Thermalization: Control objective and framework

-The control framework lies in a composite Hilbert space partitioned into a system and bath.
-The combined system evolution is governed by the total Hamiltonian
+The control framework lies in a composite Hilbert space partitioned into a system and a bath.
+The combined system's evolution is governed by the total Hamiltonian

-where $\hat{H}_S\b t$ is the system time-dependent Hamiltonian which includes the external driving. $\hat{H}_B$ is the bath Hamiltonian and $\hat{H}_I$ is the system-bath interaction term.
-To proceed we assume three basic assumptions. \begin{enumerate}[label=(\alph*)] \item Only the system Hamiltonian is controllable, via external driving. \item The bath is sufficiently large to maintain at all times a thermal state \item The system bath coupling is weak (given apriori). \end{enumerate}
+where $\hat{H}_S\b t$ is the time-dependent system Hamiltonian which includes the external driving. $\hat{H}_B$ is the bath Hamiltonian and $\hat{H}_I$ is the system-bath interaction term.
+To proceed, we make three basic assumptions: \begin{enumerate}[label=(\alph*)] \item Only the system Hamiltonian is controllable, via external driving; \item The bath is sufficiently large to maintain a thermal state at all times; \item The system bath coupling is weak (and given a priori). \end{enumerate}

-A solution of the control problem consists of two major steps.
-First, obtaining accurate reduced dynamical equations of motion for the system variables.
-Second, find a framework where the control problem can be solved parametrically, based on the equations of motion.
+A solution for the control problem consists of two major steps: first, obtaining accurate reduced dynamical equations of motion for the system variables; second, finding a framework where the control problem can be solved parametrically, based on the equations of motion.